Categorical Donaldson-Thomas theory for local surfaces: Categorical Donaldson-Thomas theory for local surfaces

-In this section, we introduce categorical DT theories for compactly supported stable sheaves on local surfaces, following the constructions in Section~\ref{sec:catDT:shift}.
-We then formulate a conjecture on the wall-crossing formula of categorical DT theories of one dimensional stable sheaves from the viewpoint of d-critical birational geometry.
+In this section, we introduce DT categories for compactly supported (semi)stable coherent sheaves on local surfaces, following the constructions in Section~\ref{subsec:catVer}.
+We then formulate a conjecture on the wall-crossing formula of DT categories of one dimensional stable sheaves from the viewpoint of d-critical birational geometry.

-\subsection{Derived moduli stacks of coherent sheaves on surfaces}
+\subsubsection{Derived moduli stacks of coherent sheaves on surfaces}

 Let $S$ be a smooth projective surface over $\mathbb{C}$.
 We consider the derived Artin stack

 which sends an affine derived scheme $T$ to the $\infty$-groupoid of perfect complexes on $T \times S$, constructed in~\cite{MR2493386}.
 We have the open substack